 The program offers a unique practice-based approach to learning and balances technical theory and classroom studies—encompassing everything from the most complex software systems to the lightest wireless applications—with an abundance of experiential work.

-You'll learn by doing as you undertake projects to create graphical user interfaces, develop advanced mobile programming, experiment with the untapped potential of robotics, and explore other futuristic technologies.
-Additionally, you'll study open-source development and work in both Windows and UNIX-based environments with development tools from industry leaders like Oracle, Microsoft, Borland, Rational and IBM.
+You'll learn by doing as you undertake projects to create your own operating systems, develop advanced mobile programming, design the effective and efficient back-end database support, and explore other futuristic technologies.
+Additionally, you'll study open-source development and work in both Windows and UNIX-based environment tools.
 You will be able to analyze, design, implement, test and verify systems of varying complexity with varying user interfaces, with multiple tiers and on multiple platforms, including emerging technologies such as mobile-based and web-based applications.

 As a Computer Science & Innovation student, you can choose to specialize in Mobile Application Development or Software Engineering, or you may elect a minor tailored to your interests and career goals.
 Your faculty advisor will help you map out the best academic path to reach your desired career and/or graduate studies goals.

 Thanks to the Upside-Down Curriculum, Champlain students are equipped to take on meaningful internships earlier in their college career than is typical.
 Our Computer Science & Innovation students are prized interns, and many secure paid internships at organizations such MyWebGrocer, IBM, Mitre and GE Healthcare.
 See where our students have interned.

-While at Champlain, many students in this majorfind excellent paying jobs at prestigious businesses in the Burlington area, including GE Healthcare and MyWebGrocer.
+While at Champlain, many students in this major find excellent paying jobs at prestigious businesses in the Burlington area, including GE Healthcare and MyWebGrocer.
 After graduation, they become sought-after professionals throughout the region, across the country and internationally.
 Students are also working with software development in diverse fields, such as defense and aerospace.
 Job placements for Computer Science & Innovation graduates are outstanding.
 100% of traditional Computer Science & Innovation graduates from the Class of 2014 are employed within a year of graduation, and 100% of them are in positions related to their career goals.
 Read more about our students' career success.